mhavilah/CafeService/README.md

 #### Mapping/Content Files

-Wiremock will save the API requests and the intercepted API responses in the following folders:
+Wiremock will record and save the API requests and the intercepted API responses in the following folders:

 - mappings
+  - request URL and header meta-data
 - __files
+  - request/response body content

 ```
 $ ls -l mappings
 total 16